LandlordStudio-Recruitment/ls-recruitment-back/README.md

 # LandlordStudio full-stack recruitment test

 Thanks for taking the time to do our full-stack coding test.
-This will have four parts:
+This will have three parts:

 1. a [task](#frontend) to create a create a list of payable transaction displayed in a react-based website.